Fruit Selling Ladies of Hanoi

 After breakfast at Lapis Hotel we took our backpack with some essentials like water, raincoats and sun tan cream and headed out into sunny Hanoi.
 With the city waking up to a Sunday morning the streets were still calm compared to the mayhem of motorbikes and cars that we had witnessed on our arrival the night before.
 We could see some ladies with their non la (cone hat) pushing bikes along the road.
 The backs of the bicycles and the saddles carried large baskets, artistically topped with pyramids of fruit.
 Some of the fruit we immediately recognised others we had never seen before.
 The women would stop upon seeing us and offer us their goods, however we declined having just had a large breakfast at our hotel.

-Walking along the pavement (sidewalk for my American readers) heading for Hoan Kiem Lake we noticed, mostly men, sitting on the little plastic stools drinking tea, reading newspaper or chatting to each other.
+Walking along the pavement heading for Hoan Kiem Lake, we noticed, mostly men, sitting on the little plastic stools drinking tea, reading newspaper or chatting to each other.
 Some of these street side stalls also served hot soup with noodles, pho bo, the standard Vietnamese breakfast.

 French Colonial Architecture